Field-Robotics-Japan/UnitySensors/README.md

 - (GroundTruth)
 - (TF)

-**2. UnitySensorRos**
+**2. UnitySensorROS**

-This package is responsible to make the link between sensor and ros by serializing sensor raw data and sending to them to ROS using [RosTCPConnector][external-RosTCPConnector-link] package.
+This package is responsible to make the link between sensor and ROS by serializing sensor raw data and sending to them to ROS using [ROS-TCP-Connector][external-RosTCPConnector-link] package.
-To receive the data in ROS take a look at [ROSTCPEndpoint][external-RosTCPEndpoint-link].
+To receive the data in ROS take a look at [ROS-TCP-Endpoint][external-RosTCPEndpoint-link].

 ## 🚀 Quick start